NervosEducationHub/EducationHubArticles/crypto_mining_hardware_(explainCKBot)/index.md

 ---
-title: 'Crypto Mining Hardware: Exploring CPU’s, GPU’s, and ASIC’s'
+title: 'Crypto Mining Hardware Explained: CPU, GPU, and ASIC Miners'
 coverImage: 'images/image1.png'
 category: Mining, ASIC, PoW
 subtitle: 'In the cryptocurrency industry, mining emerged early on as a pivotal process, with an underlying significance that cannot be overstated.
 But what exactly is crypto mining, and why does it command such importance?'